CAC Reader Not Working on Windows 11 — Fix

 - Right-click Smart Card and select Restart.
 If the option is grayed out, click Start instead.

-- While you’re in there, also check Smart Card Device Enumeration Service and Smart Card Removal Policy — both should be set to Automatic startup type and running.
+- While you’re in there, also check Smart Card Device Enumeration Service and Smart Card Removal Policy — both should show Automatic as the startup type and display as running.

 After restarting, unplug your CAC reader completely.
 Wait ten seconds — not two, actually ten.
 Plug it back in.
-Then insert your CAC card and wait for the PIN prompt.
-On most systems this takes five to eight seconds.
+Insert the card and wait for the PIN prompt.
+On most systems that takes five to eight seconds.

-If you want to do this faster via command line, open an elevated Command Prompt (search for cmd, right-click, Run as administrator) and run these two commands in sequence:
+Faster method: open an elevated Command Prompt (search cmd, right-click, Run as administrator) and run these two commands back to back:

 net stop SCardSvr